Vanuatu entry requirements for Colombia passport holders

 Go through immigration in Vanuatu

-At Bauerfield International Airport (Port Vila) or Santo-Pekoa International Airport (Santo), present your passport, visa, return ticket, and accommodation details.
+At Bauerfield International Airport (Port Vila) or Santo-Pekoa International Airport (Santo), present your passport, e-visa, return ticket, and accommodation details.
 The officer may ask about your travel plans and funds.
 Answer clearly and confidently.

 5